PovertyAction/IPA-Stata-Trainings/Stata 201/Readme.txt

 The training start page is "Stata 201.smcl".
-To get started, double-click "Stata 201.smcl" or open it from within Stata through File » View.
+To get started, double-click "Stata 201.smcl" or open it from within Stata through File Â» View.

  For questions email researchsupport@poverty-action.org